roodriigoooo/Genetic-Algorithms-Image-Processing/README.md

 # Genetic-Algorithms-Image-Processing
 This Python program processes images for genetic algorithm optimization.
 It includes functionalities for loading images, simplifying their color palette, calculating search space sizes, plotting data, and running a genetic algorithm to optimize image transformations based on simplified color schemes.

-**Must update code, repo structure and readme!!**

-This program is designed for image processing and optimization using genetic algorithms.
-It offers a variety of functions to load and preprocess images, simplify their color schemes, and calculate the complexity of their color combinations.
-It also features an extensive genetic algorithm implementation to evolve images towards a target configuration, optimizing their color representation and structure.

 ### Usage
 Run the program to process images, compute their search spaces, and optimize them using genetic algorithms.
 Outputs include processed images, search space calculations, and visualizations of algorithmic performance.